 In order to provide an environment where all children are safe and are not unnecessarily exposed to communicable diseases, each school in the district has a full-time certified school nurse.
 The school nurse is a licensed, registered nurse whose responsibilities include maintaining student health records and providing emergency assistance when children are ill or injured.
 Teachers send children to the nurse when they appear ill or complain of stomach aches, headaches, etc. Children who are injured in the classroom, on the playground, or during physical education instruction are immediately referred to the nurse.
-Each visit is recorded in the nurse's log and the teacher and the nurse complete a referral form.
+Each visit is recorded in the nurse's log and a referral form is completed.
 A copy of this form is sent home with the child.

-At the beginning of the school year, the district-appointed physician reviews the nurse's standing orders and authorizes him or her to treat minor illnesses or injuries and to dispense medication under the guidelines of state law and district policy.
-The nurse may apply ice to a bump, a topical ointment and/or band-aid to a cut, conduct checks for head-lice, and conduct hearing and vision screenings depending on the child's need and district requirements.
-The nurse cannot administer over-the-counter or prescription drugs without additional permission from the child's physician and/or parents or guardians.
+At the beginning of the school year, the district-appointed physician reviews the nurse's standing orders and authorizes him or her to treat minor illnesses or injuries, as well as to dispense medication under the guidelines of state law and district policy.
+The nurse may apply ice to a bump, a topical ointment and/or Band-Aid to a cut, conduct checks for head-lice, and administer hearing and vision screenings depending on the child's need and district requirements.
+Annual screenings may include height, weight, and blood pressure.
+Additional information regarding screenings can be found on the website under Health Services.
+The nurse cannot administer over-the-counter or prescription drugs without additional permission from the child's physician and/or parents or quardians.